kpilszak/minesweeper/README.md

 To run this project, open this in a new tab: <a href="https://kpilszak.github.io/minesweeper/">https://kpilszak.github.io/minesweeper/</a>

 ## Sources
-This project has been created with help from Ania Kubów tutorial <a href="https://www.youtube.com/watch?v=rxdGAKRndz8">Build your own MINESWEEPER game in pure JavaScript, HTML and CSS while learning about RECURSION</a>
+This project has been created with help from Ania Kubów tutorial <a href="https://www.youtube.com/watch?v=rxdGAKRndz8">Build your own MINESWEEPER game in pure JavaScript, HTML and CSS while learning about RECURSION</a> from Youtube.